 As from 1 March 2010, the full contribution by an employer is a fringe benefit.
 If the employer makes a lump sum payment for all employees, the fringe benefit is determined in accordance with a formula, which will have the effect of apportionment amongst all employees concerned.
-The fringe benefit has no value where the contribution is in respect of:

-- an employee retired due to superannuation or ill health - dependents of a deceased employee.
+The fringe benefit has no value where the contributions are made for an employee retired due to superannuation or ill health, or for dependants of a deceased employee.